Invest a lump sum of £2,500 and we will use it to make payments into our Tax Exempt Savings Plan for the next ten years

 We invest our funds as described above and receive a return on those investments, which can vary from year to year.
 At the end of March or early April we review the returns achieved during the previous calendar year and declare a bonus rate for each policy type for that period.
 The rate varies depending upon overall investment returns and is not therefore guaranteed to be paid at the same rate, or at all, in future years.
 However, once bonuses have been added to your policy they will not be taken away, providing the policy runs to maturity.

 Bonuses are calculated at the appropriate rate based on the ‘sum assured’ (your guaranteed final amount), not the amount of premium paid.
 On maturity you will receive the sum assured plus bonuses added during the life of the policy.

-In the event of death before the end of the term, the Society will refund all premiums paid plus interest up to the date of death.
-Interest is calculated using the Bank of England base rates that have applied during the term of the policy + 1%, though this could be changed in the future by the Society.
+In the event of death before the end of the term, we will refund all premiums paid plus interest up to the date of death.
+Interest is calculated using the Bank of England base rates that have applied during the term of the policy + 1%, though this could be changed in the future.
 Notice of any change will be given.

-To comply with regulations, the Society will require confirmation of your identification and address.
+To comply with regulations, we will require confirmation of your identification and address.
 We’ll aim to do this using an electronic verification system, but reserve the right to ask for appropriate documentation from you, if this is not possible.
-We don’t normally require identity documents from existing members.
 If the policy is for a child we'll need a copy of their birth certificate.

 Help & Support See all help & support articles